-With its consistently navigable waters, few portages or difficult rapids, and a rich and varied landscape, the Connecticut River provides a unique opportunity to paddle through the heart of New England.
+With its consistently navigable waters, few portages or difficult rapids, a rich cultrual history and a varied natural landscape, the Connecticut River provides a unique opportunity to paddle through the heart of New England.

 The Connecticut River Paddlers' Trail is a series of primitive campsites, river access points, and portage trails spanning from the headwaters south to Long Island Sound.
 While most of the river shore is privately owned, a number of generous landowners have agreed to host the public at primitive campsites on their land.

 The Connecticut River Paddlers' Trail is managed as a loose collaborative effort of partner organizations and community members who aid in trail planning and development, building and maintaining campsites, improving access points and portage trails, and disseminating information to visitors.
 The Vermont River Conservancy currently coordinates this effort.

-In 2012, through the leadership of the Appalachian Mountain Club, the Connecticut River Watershed Council, the Silvio Conte Fish and Wildlife Refuge, and the Trust For Public Landan initiative to expand the trail south into Massachusetts and Connecticut was launched.
+In 2012, through the leadership of the Appalachian Mountain Club, the Connecticut River Conservancy, the Silvio Conte Fish and Wildlife Refuge, and the Trust For Public Land, an initiative to expand the trail south into Massachusetts and Connecticut was launched.
 The primary goal of this expanded effort is to close the gaps in primitive campsite availability from source to sea.
 Two new campsites have been constructed in Massachusetts, and one in Connecticut, with more on the way.